Tariq97/MLRG-python/README.md

 ## Acknowledgements

 - Some Python codes have been adopted from the following sources http://equake-rc.info/cers-software/
-- The raytracing code is written by Walter Imperatori.
+- The fast marching code is adopted from https://github.com/scikit-fmm/scikit-fmm/tree/master

 ## References